zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[TencentCloud / tencentcloud-sdk-java](https://github.com/TencentCloud/tencentcloud-sdk-java) - Tencent Cloud API 3.0 SDK for Java
 ## Python

+* 【2024-09-27】[airtai / faststream](https://github.com/airtai/faststream) - FastStream is a powerful and easy-to-use Python framework for building asynchronous services interacting with event streams such as Apache Kafka, RabbitMQ, NATS and Redis.
 * 【2024-09-26】[microsoft / RD-Agent](https://github.com/microsoft/RD-Agent) - Research and development (R&D) is crucial for the enhancement of industrial productivity, especially in the AI era, where the core aspects of R&D are mainly focused on data and models.
 We are committed to automate these high-value generic R&D processes through our open source R&D automation tool RD-Agent, which let AI drive data-driven AI.
 * 【2024-09-26】[tonquer / JMComic-qt](https://github.com/tonquer/JMComic-qt) - 禁漫天堂，18comic，使用qt实现的PC客户端，支持Windows，Linux，MacOS
 * 【2024-09-25】[ReFirmLabs / binwalk](https://github.com/ReFirmLabs/binwalk) - Firmware Analysis Tool